snowtimber/observability-synthetic-canaries/README.md

 - API Latency
 - API Availability

-### IAM Roles and Policies

-The template creates an IAM role with permissions for the canaries to:
-- Write artifacts to the S3 bucket
-- Perform API calls to S3 endpoints
-- Write logs and metrics to CloudWatch

 ## Customization

 - Modify the `S3_ENDPOINTS` environment variable in the `template.yaml` file to monitor different S3 endpoints